Find and compare buy to let remortgages online in just a few minutes

 As with a standard mortgage application, you will generally need a solicitor or conveyancer to manage the legal side, while your new mortgage lender will almost certainly want to carry out a valuation survey on the property.
 You’ll also have to provide details of the rental return you can get (or have been getting), as well as your own finances.

-As mentioned above, buy to let mortgage rates are usually higher than those available on standard mortgages.
+As mentioned above, buy to let remortgage rates are usually higher than those available on standard mortgages.
 This is because lenders believe there is a greater risk of you being unable to meet the repayments, for example because you are unable to rent out the property for some reason.

 At the time of writing, the best five year fixed rate remortgage deals for buy to let properties are hovering around 1.8%, while those on standard mortgages are closer to 1.3%.